UPCOPY

 PURPOSE

-The upcopy program is designed to read a source and destination directory and copy only newer files from the source to destination.
+The upcopy program is designed to read a source and destination directory and copy ALL or only newer files from the source to destination.
 UPCOPY operates similar to xcopy or robocopy except with better e-discovery/forensic options.
-Upcopy supports the Unicode Microsoft path/name max length of 32767 characters.
+Because of its ability to copy only newer files it is an excellent "update" program.
+Which can be used to copy or update files to a backup location.
+Use it on your own files, including evidence files as an excellent directory "syncing" program.

 It can be used to copy files only newer than certain number of days old, or all newer files regardless of age.
 It can be set to only copy those files that already exist, thus not adding superfluous files to the destination.